joshluisaac/arraysort/README.md

 Executing the application
 -------------------------

-To sort an array of integer numbers run the following command
+To sort an array of integer numbers

+First update line 29 of the main method in [SortingApplicationCli.java](src/main/java/com/sorting/SortingApplicationCli.java)

+![Alt text][mainclass]

 `mvn clean install && java -jar target/arraysort-0.0.1-SNAPSHOT.jar`

+This command will build the project and execute the application.

 Executing the above command will produce the following output